Open-Attestation/nod/README.md

         const writeableTokenInstance = new WriteableToken({document: wrappedDocument, web3Provider, wallet})
         await token.transferOwnership("NEW_OWNER_ADDRESS");

-returns a promise for an EthersJS transaction receipt
+returns a transaction hash after the transaction has been mined.

 # Development